ThanasisTh98/tic-tac-toe/README.md

 ng serve
 ```

-Navigate to `http://localhost:4200/` in your browser.
+Navigate to `http://localhost:4200/` in the browser.
 The game will auto-reload when you make changes.

-## Game Features

-- ✅ Two-player gameplay (X and O)
-- ✅ Win detection for all 8 possible combinations
-- ✅ Draw detection when board is full
-- ✅ Restart functionality
-- ✅ Visual feedback for current player
-- ✅ Clean, modern UI with custom styling

 ## Technologies Used